 All I can say is that the buffalo plaid craze has hit me too!
-What is it about this simplistic lumberjack pattern making Farmhouse lovers all around go gaga for this look?
-Every year it seems to grow in popularity, and this year is no exception.
-Today I want to show you just how simple it is to add this pattern to mason jars.
-You can add this pattern to many surfaces, but I particularly love the mason jar.
-It takes me back to a simpler time when I was a little girl on the farm. *disclaimer… if you’re a perfectionist, this project may cause some distress.
-Seriously!
+What is it about this simplistic lumberjack pattern making Farmhouse lovers go gaga for this look?
+It seems to grow in popularity every year, and this year is no exception.

 How To Paint Buffalo Plaid Mason Jar

-I chose a Mason Jar Canister to paint this buffalo plaid pattern on because of its size.
+I chose a Mason Jar Canister to paint this buffalo plaid pattern because of its size.
 It has great storage potential, and I can always use another container.
 This would make a cute gift too!

 Supplies list for this project: